PE and Sport Premium

 The school has extended the range of sporting activities it offers to children as part of its after school club offer.
-Most recently we have offered - Multiskills, Football, Athletics, Various Dance Classes, Tennis, Rugby, Netball, Gym Club, Cheerleading, New Age Curling, Archery and Cricket.
+We have offered - Multiskills, Football, Athletics, Various Dance Classes, Tennis, Rugby, Netball, Gym Club, Cheerleading, New Age Curling, Archery and Cricket.
 Our after school club offer has introduced new sports to children as well as supporting others in improving their skills and talents.

 In addition to traditional sports activities at lunchtime we have also used funding to employ a sports coach to organise less formal playtime sports and games.
 These have been popular with those who do not always engage in more traditional sporting activities - and have ensured that physical activity has become more accessible to a greater number of pupils.